 - iPad Air 2 – couldn’t travel without it!
 Used for:

 FaceTiming family and friends

 booking transport and accommodation

-backing up photos to a cloud server whilst on the road
+backing up photos to iCloud whilst on the road, online

 - I also use a Netshade VPN app which provides additional online security and allows me to stream and download TV from the BBC etc. when out of the U.K. Essential security for online banking and emails on non-secure wifi networks.